s-matyukevich/raspberry-pi-os/docs/lesson04/linux/basic_structures.md

-## Lesson 4: Basic scheduler structures and concepts
+## Lesson 4: Basic scheduler structures

 In all previous lessons we have been working mostly with either architecture specific code or driver code - and not it is the first time we will dig deep into the core of the linux kernel.
 This task isn't simple and it requires some preparations: before you will be able to understand linux schedule source code you need to become familiar with a few major conceprs that the schedule is based on.

 ### [task_struct](https://github.com/torvalds/linux/blob/v4.14/include/linux/sched.h#L519)